codacy/docs/docs/faq/code-analysis/which-metrics-does-codacy-calculate.md

 Codacy calculates complexity as follows:

--   **The complexity value for each file** is the highest complexity of the methods in the file
+-   The complexity value for each file is the highest complexity of the methods in the file
--   **A file is considered complex** if its complexity value is higher than the threshold [**File is complex when over**](../../repositories-configure/adjusting-quality-settings.md#goals)
+-   A file is considered complex if its complexity value is higher than the threshold [**File is complex when over**](../../repositories-configure/adjusting-quality-settings.md#goals)
--   **The complexity value of a commit or pull request** is the sum of the complexity of the files that were changed in the commit or pull request and that have complexity higher than 4
+-   The complexity value of a commit or pull request is the sum of the complexity of the files that were changed in the commit or pull request and that have complexity higher than 4

 Codacy displays complexity on the following pages:

--   **[Commits page](../../repositories/commits.md) and [Pull requests page](../../repositories/pull-requests.md):** display the variation of the complexity value introduced by the commit or pull request
+-   [**Commits page**](../../repositories/commits.md) and [**Pull requests page**](../../repositories/pull-requests.md): display the variation of the complexity value introduced by the commit or pull request
--   **[Files page](../../repositories/files.md):** displays the complexity value of each file
+-   [**Files page**](../../repositories/files.md): displays the complexity value of each file
--   **[Repository Dashboard](../../repositories/repository-dashboard.md):** displays the percentage of complex files in your repository and how the percentage of complex files is evolving over time
+-   [**Repository Dashboard**](../../repositories/repository-dashboard.md): displays the percentage of complex files in your repository and how the percentage of complex files is evolving over time
--   **[Organization Overview](../../organizations/organization-overview.md):** displays the repositories in intervals of complex file percentages
+-   [**Organization Overview**](../../organizations/organization-overview.md): displays the repositories in intervals of complex file percentages

 ## Duplication